open-telemetry/opentelemetry-collector-contrib/pkg/ottl/README.md

 When defining a function that will be used as an Invocation by the OTTL, if the function needs to take an Enum then the function must use the `Enum` type for that argument, not an `int64`.

-#### Expressions
+#### Math Expressions

-Expressions represent an arithmetic calculations.
+Math Expressions represent an arithmetic calculations.
 The support `+`, `-`, `*`, and `/`, along with `()` for grouping.

-Expressions currently only support `int64` and `float64`.
+Math Expressions currently only support `int64` and `float64`.
-Expressions support `Paths` and `Invocations` that return supported types.
+Math Expressions support `Paths` and `Invocations` that return supported types.
 Note that `*` and `/` take precedence over `+` and `-`.
-Operations that share the same level of precedence will be executed in the order that they appear in the Expression.
+Operations that share the same level of precedence will be executed in the order that they appear in the Math Expression.
-Expressions can be grouped with parentheses to override evaluation precedence.
+Math Expressions can be grouped with parentheses to override evaluation precedence.
-Expressions that mix `int64` and `float64` will result in an error.
+Math Expressions that mix `int64` and `float64` will result in an error.
-It is up to the function using the Expression to determine what to do with that error and the default return value of `0`.
+It is up to the function using the Math Expression to determine what to do with that error and the default return value of `0`.
 Normal arithmetic operations that would result in a panic, such as division by zero, will still result in a panic.
 Division of integers results in an integer and follows Go's rules for division of integers.

-Since Expressions support `Path` and `Invocation`, they are evaluated during data processing.
+Since Math Expressions support `Path` and `Invocation`, they are evaluated during data processing.
-__As a result, in order for a function to be able to accept an Expressions as a parameter it must use a `Getter`.__
+__As a result, in order for a function to be able to accept an Math Expressions as a parameter it must use a `Getter`.__

-Example Expressions
+Example Math Expressions
 - `1 + 1`
 - `end_time_unix_nano - end_time_unix_nano`
 - `sum([1, 2, 3, 4]) + (10 / 1) - 1`